carpentries-incubator/ML_with_AWS_SageMaker/episodes/Interacting-with-code-repo.md

 ## Step 2: Configure Git settings
 In your SageMaker or Jupyter notebook environment, run the following commands to set up your Git user information.

 Setting this globally (`--global`) will ensure the configuration persists across all repositories in the environment.
-If you’re working in a temporary environment, you may need to re-run this configuration after a restart.
+If you're working in a temporary environment, you may need to re-run this configuration after a restart.

 ```python
 !git config --global user.name "Your name" # This is your GitHub username (or just your name), which will appear in the commit history as the author of the changes.